Mount Lebanon Mutasarrifate: 1860 civil war

-The events of this civil war began in the summer of 30 August 1859, with a simple dispute, possibly over a game of marble (although some sources believe that the cause of the dispute isn't known) between a Druze and a Maronite child in the town of Beit Meri.
-The parents of each of the children participated in the dispute, and it turned into a bloody quarrel in which the people of the two sects from Beit Meri, then from all the villages of Matn, participated.
+The events of this civil war began on 30 August 1859, with a simple dispute, possibly over a game of marble (although some sources believe that the cause of the dispute isn't known) between a Druze and a Maronite child in the town of Beit Meri.
+The parents of each of the children participated in the dispute, and it turned into a bloody quarrel in which the people of the two ethnoreligious groups from Beit Meri, then from all the villages of Matn, participated.
 The fighting got reignited on 22 May 1860, when a small group of Maronites fired on a group of Druze at the entrance to Beirut, killing one and wounding two.
 This sparked a torrent of violence which swept through Lebanon.
 In a mere three days, from 29 to 31 May 60 villages were destroyed in the vicinity of Beirut.
 33 Christians and 48 Druze were killed.
 By June, the disturbances had spread to the "mixed" neighbourhoods of southern Lebanon and the Anti Lebanon, to Sidon, Hasbaya, Rashaya, Deir el Qamar, and Zahlé.
 The Druze peasants laid siege to Catholic monasteries and missions, burnt them, and killed the monks.
 France intervened on behalf of the local Christian population and Britain on behalf of the Druze after the massacres, in which over 10,000 Christians were killed.